esa/pagmo_plugins_nonfree/doc/sphinx/quickstart.rst

    python getting_started.py

-We recommend the use of Jupyter or Ipython to enjoy pygmo the most.
+We recommend the use of Jupyter or Ipython to enjoy pygmo and its affiliated packages the most.